julianrupp/tswlairmgr/README.md

 -	The font used is called [Lato](https://www.google.com/fonts/specimen/Lato), available at Google Fonts.

 -	The country flags have been taken from [FamFamFam.com](http://www.famfamfam.com/lab/icons/flags/).
-The page states they are free to use and do not require attribution in any form.

 -	My cabal [*In Vino Veritas*](http://invinoveritas.corplaunch.com) originally inspired me to create this webapp as we sometimes run lairs with crazy amounts of people, which in turn makes the fragment holder take ages to assemble a list of who-takes-what.